rromard/rromard/content/authors/admin/_index.md

 1. **Sharpening** criticism of capitalism with data-based approaches and using data storytelling, with emphasis on data visualization, to mobilize that critique.

 2. **Serving** as an educational resource for those on the left wanting to get started on finding, preparing, and using data in their writing and practice.
-This collection will have a special emphasis on using data visualization to bolster socialist communication strategies.

 3. **Seeking** insight into the potential of data science and information technology to inform visions of rationally planned socialist economies and strategies for socialist practice required to achieve them.

+#### Notes from the author

- As the author is a citizen of the Canadian settler-state, criticism of Canadian capitalism will be prominently featured.
+- As I am a citizen of the Canadian settler-state, residing in Toronto (Tkaronto) on the the traditional land of the Haudenosaunee, Anishinaabek, the Huron-Wendat, the Seneca, and Mississaugas of the Credit River, the content of this site will feature criticism of Canadian capitalism prominently.
+- I don't consider myself, at this point in time, to be a practicing data scientist.
+Rather, I am a sociologist and research analyst with personal and professional interest in the theory and practice of data science and coding.
+I hope that this site will be useful both for my own self-guided learning and as a resource to readers.